The Evolution

 What’s next

-The next big thing is GPU parallelism through Zipy.
-IVF’s cluster scanning is embarrassingly parallel and maps naturally to GPU compute, and I think there’s a path to accelerating HNSW’s neighbor distance computations within each traversal step too.
+The next big thing is deeper index optimization and parallelism.
+IVF’s cluster scanning is embarrassingly parallel, and I think there’s a path to accelerating HNSW’s neighbor distance computations within each traversal step too.
 That’s the problem I’m most excited about.

 But the reason I keep building is simpler than any technical goal.
 The world is too complex to take a right decision — it’s more about the journey and whether you feel fulfilled with it.
 I never let people tell me what to do.
 I just pick something and go with it.